syakirharis25/Linux/README.md

 In the realm of Linux (and computers in general) we have the concept of programs and processes.
 A program is a blob of binary data consisting of a series of instructions for the CPU and possibly other resources (images, sound files and such) organised into a package and typically stored on your hard disk.
 When we say we are running a program we are not really running the program but a copy of it which is called a process.
 What we do is copy those instructions and resources from the hard disk into working memory (or RAM).
 We also allocate a bit of space in RAM for the process to store variables (to hold temporary working data) and a few flags to allow the operating system (OS) to manage and track the process during it's execution.

 Essentially a process is a running instance of a program.
 When we are at the terminal we have a Bash process running in order to give us the Bash shell.
 If we start a script running it doesn't actually run in that process but instead starts a new process to run inside.A Bash script is a plain text file which contains a series of commands.

+<a name="permissions"></a>
+## Linux permissions
+Every file and directory in Linux system has following 3 permissions.

+**Read** : This permission give you the authority to open and read a file.
+Read permission on a directory gives you the ability to lists its content.

+**Write** : The write permission gives you the authority to modify the contents of a file.
+The write permission on a directory gives you the authority to add, remove and rename files stored in the directory.
+Consider a scenario where you have to write permission on file but do not have write permission on the directory where the file is stored.
+You will be able to modify the file contents.
+But you will not be able to rename, move or remove the file from the directory.

+**Execute** : In Windows, an executable program usually has an extension ".exe" and which you can easily run.
+In Unix/Linux, you cannot run a program unless the execute permission is set.
+If the execute permission is not set, you might still be able to see/modify the program code(provided read & write permissions are set), but not run it.

 <a name="github"></a>
 ## GitHub notes